Sama-Darya/Environmental-monitoring-with-Raspberry-Pi/README.md

 ## Table of Contents

-A table of contents is presented in order to quickly navigate through this README file.
-Useful tips for users who decide to take advantage of our projects will be exlplained in details.
+Useful tips for users who decide to take advantage of our projects will be exlplained in details in the following sections of the README file:

 1. Installation
 2. Usage
 3. User Interface